U-Boot-EFI/EFI_DT_FIXUP_PROTOCOL/README.rst

 Typically the software support for hardware is introduced in small steps and not in a big bang approach.
-The device-tree used to describe the hardware is developped in parallel.
-Sometimes backwards compatibility is broken.
+The device-tree used to describe the hardware is developed in parallel.
+Sometimes backward compatibility is broken.
 New versions of operating systems cannot boot with old device-trees or old versions of operating systems cannot boot with new device-trees.